• Skip to primary navigation

 Use surveys, interviews, or social media polls to gather insights.
 Listen to your audience’s conversations, follow industry and advertising trends, and monitor your competitors.
 It’s not enough to establish an information product; it must be relevant and valuable to your market.

-For example, small business owners often struggle with AI and digital marketing due to limited resources and expertise.
+For example, small business owners often struggle with content innovation due to limited resources and expertise.

 They are constantly looking for ways to improve their online presence, attract more customers, and increase their revenue using digital channels.
 However, they might not have the time or budget to hire for a done-for-you-marketing.